silinternational/simplesamlphp-module-expirychecker/README.md

 ## Acknowledgements ##
 This is adapted from the `ssp-iidp-expirycheck` and `expirycheck` modules.
-Thanks to Alex Mihičinac, Steve Moitozo, and Steve Bagwell for the initial they did on those two modules.
+Thanks to Alex Mihičinac, Steve Moitozo, and Steve Bagwell for the initial work they did on those two modules.